builtbybel/ThisIsWin11/README.md

 # ThisIsWin11

-### Take a tour of what's new in Windows 11 and apply the right configuration
+### Take a tour of what's new in Windows 11 and apply the right configuration the quick way

 ![screenshot](https://github.com/builtbybel/ThisIsWin11/blob/main/assets/tiw11-intro.gif)